Fear of Public Speaking Therapy & Counselling

 You can also try these steps to overcome the Fear of Public Speaking on Wikihow.

-The Fear of Public Speaking May Be Social Anxiety Disorder
+The Fear of Public Speaking as Social Anxiety

-In all of the cases that we have helped people to resolve their fear of public speaking it has been by recognising that this problem has an almost identical set of “cognitive distortions” as Social Anxiety Disorder.
+In all of the cases that we have helped people to resolve their fear of public speaking it has been by recognising that this problem has an almost identical set of “cognitive distortions” as Social Anxiety.

 Common underlying thoughts may be that: